ivanfilho21/PHP_Tests/tasks/README.md

 # Task Manager
-> Short description of used commands and concepts:
+> Short description of commands, concepts and good practices used in "tasks.php".

 ### Foreach
 This command goes through all indexes of an array variable.
 It assigns each index to a temporary variable.